-Excerpt from Chapter 1 of The Unintentional Time Traveler
+Short Excerpt from The Unintentional Time Traveler

 I first jumped back in time on September 21, 1980, just a few weeks into high school, but nothing about how that day started was odd in any way.
 It’s not like the sun popped out of the sky and said, “Hey Jack, how about if you take a trip to a completely different era where nothing makes any sense to you?”